Great Alaska Shootout

-Men's Shootout History
+Men's history

 The University of Alaska Anchorage (UAA) hosted the tournament every Thanksgiving from 1978 to 2017.
 Tournament games were played at the Alaska Airlines Center, a new arena on the UAA campus, from 2014 to 2017.
 Prior to that, games were played at the Sullivan Arena in Anchorage from 1983 to 2013 and at Buckner Field House on Fort Richardson from 1978 to 1982.
 The men's tournament included eight teams (with the exception of a six-team field in 2009).

-The tournament was one of the longest-running tournaments in college basketball history, lasting for 40 years, and brought the highest level of basketball to Alaska.
+The tournament was one of the longest-running tournaments in college basketball history, lasting for 40 years, and brought the highest level of collegiate basketball to Alaska.
 The Shootout was held Thanksgiving weekend.

 Under National Collegiate Athletic Association (NCAA) rules, teams are normally limited to approximately 28 regular-season games.
 However, games in "exempted events," traditionally played early in the season, are not counted against that limit.
 The most recent policy from the NCAA in this regard allows all teams to play in one exempted event per season.
 Those teams who choose to take advantage of that opportunity may play up to thirty-one games per season, including games played in those exempted events but excluding postseason tournament games.
 A previous version of the rule allowed for all games played outside the United States mainland to be exempt from the then-27-game limit.
 This version was partly responsible for the genesis of tournaments such as Great Alaska Shootout.

 The Great Alaska Shootout began in 1978 as the brainchild of former UAA men's basketball coach Bob Rachal.
 Raycom Sports first picked up the broadcast rights to the tournament in 1979, and ESPN began broadcasting it in 1985.

 On August 26, 2017, it was announced that the 2017 men's Shootout would be the last.
 The University of Alaska Anchorage stopped funding it as newer tournaments were drawing away top teams to warmer locations.